lambe-lang/specification/README.md

 }
 type List a = Nil | Cons a

-sig List : OpenedCollection (List a) a def List =
+sig List : forall a.
+OpenedCollection (List a) a def List =
     let builder = { l -> CollectionBuilder l { builder $ Cons $1 l } } in
     	builder Nil